Lenny Dykstra: Family

-Dykstra’s wife, Terri, filed for divorce in April 2009.
+Dykstra married wife, Terri, in 1985.
+Lenny and Terri Dykstra have two sons, Cutter and Luke; Lenny also adopted Terri's son, Gavin, from a prior relationship.
+Terri Dykstra filed for divorce in April 2009.

-Dykstra's son, Cutter, was drafted by the Milwaukee Brewers in the second round of the 2008 Major League Baseball Draft, and played in the Washington Nationals organization until being released on June 14, 2016.
+Cutter Dykstra was drafted by the Milwaukee Brewers in the second round of the 2008 Major League Baseball Draft, and played in the Washington Nationals organization until being released on June 14, 2016.
 Through Cutter's relationship with actress Jamie-Lynn Sigler, Dykstra has two grandsons.
-Another son, Luke, was drafted by the Atlanta Braves in the seventh round of the 2014 MLB Draft and last played for the Sugar Land Skeeters of the Atlantic League of Professional Baseball in 2018.
+Luke Dykstra was drafted by the Atlanta Braves in the seventh round of the 2014 MLB Draft and last played for the Sugar Land Skeeters of the Atlantic League of Professional Baseball in 2018.